eclipse-ee4j/glassfish-hk2/docs/custom-resolver-example.md

 }
 ```

-The system JSR-330 injection resolver is put into the registry with a specific name so that other injection resolvers
+The system Jakarta DI injection resolver is put into the registry with a specific name so that other injection resolvers
 can easily inject it using the @Named annotation.

 Now we need to write the resolve method from [InjectionResolver][injectionresolver].